-Management has implemented a program ("Program"), which is part of our overall Enterprise Risk Management system, focused on the assessment, identification, and management of material risks resulting from cybersecurity threats.
+Management has implemented a program ("Program"), which is part of our overall Enterprise Risk Management system, focused on the assessment, identification, and management of material risks associated with cybersecurity threats.
 The Program was developed and is managed by our Vice President of Information Security and Privacy (CISSP, CISM and CISA) with oversight from the Chief Information Officer.
-Both leaders collectively have over 50 years of technology risk and cybersecurity work experience supporting multiple life science organizations.
+Both leaders collectively have over 60 years of technology risk and cybersecurity work experience supporting multiple life science organizations.
+The Program is also closely aligned with the Legal and Global Compliance organizations to oversee adherence with legal, regulatory and contractual requirements from an information security and data privacy perspective.